Harold T. Holden

 Following the diagnosis of a fatal lung disease in early 2010, H closed his studio and got his affairs in order.
 In July of that same year, he received a lifesaving single lung transplant at the Nazih Zuhdi Transplant Center in Oklahoma City.
 In gratitude, castings of his 6’ monument “Thank you Lord” grace the garden at Emmanuel Baptist Church in Enid and outside the Emergency Room of the Nazih Zuhdi Transplant Center.

-H has received the Lifetime Achievement Award from the Oklahoma Sculpture Society, Governor’s Arts Award, has been inducted into the Mountain Oyster Club as a lifetime member, and was named a Distinguished Alumni by Oklahoma State University.
+H received the Lifetime Achievement Award from the Oklahoma Sculpture Society, Governor’s Arts Award, was inducted into the Mountain Oyster Club as a lifetime member, and was named a Distinguished Alumni by Oklahoma State University.

-Holden believes an artist should know his subject matter and spends much of his leisure time team roping and staying close to the cowboy way of life.
+Holden believed an artist should know his subject matter and spent much of his leisure time team roping and staying close to the cowboy way of life.